 - Lesson 31: Noun Subjects – Pt.
 2 “The woman danced”

-Possessive Pronouns (In Progress)
+Possessive Pronouns in Chamorro (In Progress)

 In this section we will learn about possessive pronouns and how to use them to make possessive statements.